Archived Champion: This champion is from TFT Set 16 and is no longer in the current set. Stats shown are from when this set was active.

 {{TFT_Keyword_Chill}}

-Ashe has a Moderate contested risk with a 3.45% pick rate.
-This unit is moderately likely to be contested - you should generally be able to find copies without too much competition.
-Popular comps using Ashe include Bruiser/Defender.
+Ashe has a High contested risk with a 7.42% pick rate.
+This 2-cost unit is highly likely to be contested, meaning multiple players in your lobby may be looking to pick it up.
+Popular comps using Ashe include Defender/Freljord, Blacksmith/Bruiser, Bilgewater/Bruiser.

 Utility